Fusion of deterministically generated photonic graph states: Methods

 \subsection{Coincidence rate}

 For each multi-qubit state the typical generation and detection rate is between 0.4 and 2.3 coincidences per minute.
-The total number of events as well as the total measurement time are summarized in Table \ref{table:coincidences} for each graph state generated in this work.
+The total number of events as well as the total measurement time are summarised in Extended Data Table \ref{table:coincidences} for each graph state generated in this work.
 These numbers include all post-selection steps as described above.